 Fred Lambert, Box 1273, Ft.
-Lauderdale, Fla., May 12.- In last months OPA, I reported that the church here purchased a lot for a building.
+Lauderdale, Fla., May 12.-In last months OPA, I reported that the church here purchased a lot for a building.
 We need help financially in paying for the lot, so we can begin building.
 We are few in number but all are working hard for the Cause.
 Please remember us in our struggle.
 This is a field of opportunity.
 If you can help us, send to me at the above address.

 E. R. Brown, Stilwell, Okla., April 28.-Noel Chapel is doing fine.
 Bro.
 James Morgan preaches for us Lord's day evenings and we appreciate him.
 Bro.
 Miles King and family were with us 3 nights and he gave us some wonderful lessons.
 Bro.
 Bill Roden's mother also Sister Butler (Bro.
 L. G. Butler's Aunt), are now meeting with us and we are glad to have them.
-We invite
+We invite visitors.

-Leon Fancher, Box 1713, Salem, Oreg., May 16 .-We enjoyed working with John Smith at Kennewick, Wash., closing May 11, with 5 confessions.
+Leon Fancher, Box 1713, Salem, Oreg., May 16.-We enjoyed working with John Smith at Kennewick, Wash., closing May 11, with 5 confessions.
 The hospitality in the home of Mikel Everett was wonderful.
 I preached once at Yakima, and stayed in the home of Bro.
 Lamb and wife, one of the most faithful couples, I have met.
 They attended every night of the 15 night meeting at Kennewick, driving about 85 miles each way.
-Lord willing, John and I plan to work together in meetings at Aumsville and Cottage Grove, Oreg., the
+Lord willing, John and I plan to work together in meetings at Aumsville and Cottage Grove, Oreg., the next two weeks.
+We continue to be thankful to the Stockton, Calif. brethren, for their support in this work.

-G. B. Harrell, 913 Neb., Pine Bluff, Ark., May 7.-I wish to report the following donations on our building: Tucker, Okla.-\$50.00; Fredrick, Okla.-\$50.00; Seminole, Ala.-\$50.00; Harrodsburg, Ind.-\$50.00; McAlester, Okla. - \$25.00; Sentinel, Okla. - \$15.00; Total-\$240.00.
+G. B. Harrell, 913 Neb., Pine Bluff, Ark., May 7.- I wish to report the following donations on our building: Tucker, Okla.-\$50.00; Fredrick, Okla.-\$50.00; Seminole, Ala.-\$50.00; Harrodsburg, Ind.-\$50.00; McAlester, Okla.-\$25.00; Sentinel, Okla.-\$15.00; Total-\$240.00.
 Brethren, we are thankful for this help.
-If I
+If I have overlooked any donations please notify me.
+Pray for us.

 Leslie Cato, Rte.
-1, Colquitt, Ga., May 7. - The church here is doing fine.
+1, Colquiti, Ga., May 7. - The church here is doing fine.
 We had a good crowd the first Lord's day morning and evening in April, with two baptisms.
 Brethren attended from Kinston, Pansey, and Seminole, Ala., Gretna and Panama City, Fla., and La-Grange, Ga.
 It was an enjoyable day.

 Geo.
 C. Lockard, Commodore, Pa., May 14.-We are enjoying a good meeting with Bro.
-Waters at Lovejoy.
-Lovejoy and Indiana congregation are both progressing.
+Waters at Love-joy.
+Love-joy and Indiana congregation are both progressing.
 I want to state my agreement with the views on mission work as stated in the OPA by Brethren Waters, Morris, and McCord.
-Lovejoy wants to help, but only on a scriptural basis.
+Love-joy wants to help, but only on a scriptural basis.